Hey all! I hope, as always that everyone is staying safe, as we’re going for our new Weekly Roundup.

 #3.
 Apple under investigation by the European Commission

 The European Commission opened an official antitrust investigation into Apple this week.
 Remembering last year, Spotify and Match Group complained about the process put in place by Apple to appear on the App Store (the only way to allow iOS users to download applications on their phones).
 Simply put, the conditions to offer the application on Apple devices is to go through their own in-app purchase system for all paid-content.
-Of course, there is a allowing them to impose a revenue share of 30% on the service.
+Of course, there is a tax on the service, around 30%.

 On the music industry side of the problem, Spotify considers that this processing is penalizing them compared to Apple Music (which is integrated in Apple's devices by default).
 For now, the preliminary investigation started and both companies have spoken up.
 You can follow the updates here.